deck-of-cards/deck-of-cards/README.md

 [Install from Google Chrome Web Store](https://chrome.google.com/webstore/detail/html5-deck-of-cards/ljafdfknpepklmkhomgaocmehgfdcpno)

-## Update

-I will make just one more update, which will be a minor braking change.
-After that the API will be about ready to be published and there will be documentation and tutorials as well.
-Keep tuned!
-If you have any questions, hit them @ gitter or add an issue.

 ## NOTICE!

 Card graphics are now slightly modified from Chris Aguilar's awesome [Vector Playing Card Graphics Set](http://sourceforge.net/projects/vector-cards/).
 I want to respect author's license, and decided to change Deck of Cards license from MIT to LGPL.
 Sorry for any cause.
 Versions 0.0.x stay MIT.
 When theming is ready, I will put Vector Playing Card Graphics Set -theme to another repo, and change back to MIT.
 If you have something on your mind about this, please use this [issue](https://github.com/pakastin/deck-of-cards/issues/13).
 Thanks!